tmtsoftware/esw-ts/docs/src/main/services/sequence-manager-service.md

 | [shutdownAllSequenceComponents](#shutdownallsequencecomponents) |                    | ShutdownSequenceComponentResponse |
 | [getAgentStatus](#getagentstatus)                               |                    | AgentStatusResponse               |

-##Creation of Sequence Manager Service
+## Creation of Sequence Manager Service

 ### Pre-requisite

-####In order to use Sequence Manager Service APIs:
+#### In order to use Sequence Manager Service APIs

 1. Subsystem's agent machines should be up and running.
-2. Sequence Manager should be spawned.
+1. Sequence Manager should be spawned.
 Documentation on how to spawn Sequence Manager could be found @ref[here](agent-service.md).
-3. Authorization Token with correct access role.
+1. Authorization Token with correct access role.
  Documentation on how to fetch authorization token could be found @ref[here](../aas/csw-aas-js.md).

-####To create Sequence Manager client:
+#### To create Sequence Manager client

 Typescript
 : @@snip [Sequence-Manager-Service](../../../../example/src/documentation/sequence-manager/SequenceManagerServiceExamples.ts){#sequence-manager-service-creation}

 ## Usages of Sequence Manager Service

-###configure
+### configure

  It starts sequencers needed for an observation mode.
 Before starting sequencer, it checks for resource conflict between requested observation mode and running observation mode.
 The required sequencers and resources are listed in `obsModeConfig` file provided at boot up time of Sequence Manager.
 It returns